-I’ve taken all my best icebreaker questions for students that I’ve used over the years in various grades and compiled them here.
+I’ve taken all my best icebreaker questions that I’ve used over the years in various grades and compiled them here.

 If you’re looking for fun questions to ask students for any purpose, this collection of good icebreaker questions for students will serve you well.

 1. When feeling down, how do you cheer yourself up?

 2. If you had a free day off from school, how would you spend the time?